aallai/sim_driving/README.md

 I first started with a network of around 5 million parameters.
 It had 3 convolutional layers, and 3 dense layers.
 With the training data I had it was pretty much already able to drive around the first track.
 Most of the changes I did were to try to improve driving around the second track.
 Some things I tried were switching to HSV instead of RGB, adding current speed as input, reducing the number of parameters and adding dropout.

 I also experimented with dropping images with angles close to zero, but was able to acheive good performance without it.

-On some turns, the model would drive outside the yellows lines to cut corners.
-I fixed this by collecting a small dataset with just those turns, and fine-tuning the model with this dataset for a few epochs.
+I also tried using the left and right camera images for recovery, but this actually worsened performance.
+I was using a simple hard coded adjustment to the steering angle, and most likely this parameter was not tuned correctly.

 I eventually tried fine tuning my first track model with a second track only data set.
 This model was able to drive for long stretches on the second track, but would still go off the road in certain places.
 I haven't included this in the interest of simplicity.